apache/nuttx-website/community.md

 #### Bug Reports

 Found bug?
-Enter an issue in the [Issue Tracker](https://issues.apache.org/jira/browse/{{ site.data.project.jira }}).
+Send an email to the dev list {{ site.data.project.dev_list }}.

 Before submitting an issue, please:

 * Verify that the bug does in fact exist.
-* Search the issue tracker to verify there is no existing issue reporting the bug you've found.
+* Search the mailing list [archives]({{ site.data.project.dev_list_archive_mailarchive }}) to verify there is no existing issue reporting the bug you've found.
-* Consider tracking down the bug yourself in the Wink's source and submitting a patch along with your bug report.
-This is a great time saver for the Wink developers and helps ensure the bug will be fixed quickly.
+* Consider tracking down the bug yourself in the NuttX's source and submitting a patch along with your bug report.
+This is a great time saver for the NuttX developers and helps ensure the bug will be fixed quickly.